gellison321/tsclustering/README.md

 ## Task-level Hardware Parallelism
 Uses Python's multiprocessing module
-Uses Python's multiprocessing module

 ### <p align="center"> Interpolated Averaging

-To avoid the time complexity of other barycenter averaging techniques, we use interpolated averaging to efficiently compute the barycenters of varied-length arrays.
+To avoid the complexity of other barycenter averaging techniques, we use interpolated averaging to efficiently compute the barycenters of varied-length arrays.
 The process is as follows:

 1. The mean length of the group, $\mu$, is found.
 2. Each timeseries is interpolated to create a vector, $\vec{ts_{l}}$ where L is the number of timeseries being averaged and $\vec{ts_{l}} \in{\mathbb{R}^{\mu}}$.
 3. The average vector is found as the barycenter $barycenter = \frac{1}{L}  \sum_{l=1}^{L}\vec{ts_{l}}$